 Jupyter Notebook

-This tutorial aims to help you and provides guidelines on how to use Wizata Python Toolkit on Jupyter Notebook.
+This tutorial provides step-by-step guidance on how to use the Wizata Python Toolkit inside a Jupyter Notebook.

 Wizata Python toolkit Installation

-It is highly recommended that you have previously read our dedicated article about how to quickly start using the Wizata Python toolkit.
+It is highly recommended to first read our dedicated article on how to quickly start using the Wizata Python toolkit.

 from platform import python_version